debops/debops/docs/ansible/roles/roundcube/getting-started.rst

 When the :ref:`LDAP infrastructure <debops.ldap>` is detected on the Roundcube host, the role will install and configure LDAP support in Roundcube.
 The default address book will be configured to allow only searches in the directory, which is benefical in larger environments.
+The ``password`` plugin will be enabled and configured to use the LDAP Password Modify Extended Operation (:rfc:`3062`) driver to allow users to change their passwords.

 Roundcube will use the current user credentials to login to the LDAP directory, therefore access to the LDAP entries and attributes depends on the LDAP ACL